Dragon Dice: Melee

 At a terrain with a melee (sword) icon showing, the acting player can choose to engage their opponent in a skirmish.
 The army is rolled, and all melee and ID icons are counted for the total number of hits on the targeted army.
 That army is then rolled for saves (like in a missile attack), and if enough saves are not rolled, the appropriate number of units are sent to the DUA.
 The targeted army then rolls for a counter-attack against the acting player's army, who must then save against the attack or send units to the DUA as well.

-EXAMPLE: The acting player declares a skirmish and rolls his army.
-He rolls 4 melee hits and an ID icon on a two health unit, for a total of six melee hits.
-The opposing army rolls for saves and generates four saves.
-That army would immediately lose two health worth of units.
-After choosing what unit(s) to remove, the opposing army now reciprocates by rolling for melee hits, and the original acting army makes a save roll.

 In the earliest editions of the game, the acting player may choose to engage in a charge attack.
 In a charge, the attacking army is rolled and all melee, maneuver, and ID icons are counted as hits (icons such as trample, which count as either maneuver or melee, in this context will count for both and are therefore worth double).
 The defending army is rolled at the same time, with saves tallied to block opposing hits and melee hits tallied to inflict damage on the attacking army, which cannot roll saves of its own.

-EXAMPLE: The acting player declares a charge and rolls his army.
-She rolls 5 melee hits, 2 maneuvers, and 3 trample icons.
-Simultaneously, the defender rolls 6 saves, 3 melee hits, and 3 trample.
-The acting player tallies 5 melee + 2 maneuver + 6 trample (3 melee PLUS 3 maneuver, as the trample counts for both) for a total of 13 hits.
-The defender saves against 6 of these hits, taking 7 damage, AND hits back against the charging army for 6 damage (3 melee hits + 3 trample - the maneuver aspect of trample does not count as hits for non-charging armies).
-Ultimately, the acting army will remove 6 health of units to the DUA, and the defending army will remove 7.

 In the revised editions of the game, charge and skirmish options disappeared in favor of rules clarity and for the sake of cohesive game play.
 In the modern version of the game, Melee actions follow the above mentioned "skirmish" rule and "charging" disappeared in favor of advanced racial abilities.